ShivanS93/How-good-is-Lasha/README.md

 Lasha Talakhadze recent performance in the Tokyo 2020 Olympics was an mind blowing display of strength.

-Here lies the insipiration for this project.
+Here lies the inspiration for this project.
 How good is Lasha?
 Is there a way to display this graphically?

 ## Jupyter Notebook